KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

   * `__next__()` executes the code in the generator function
   * when the generator function reaches `yield`, it
     - suspends execution and stores execution state
-    - returns an item in the collection (and flow control) to the caller (the body of the high-level `for` statement)
+    - returns an item in the collection and gives flow control to the caller (the body of the high-level `for` statement)
   * the high-level `for` statement executes its body
   * when finished executing, `for` calls `next()` on the iterator again
   * the process repeats until the iterator raises a `StopIteration` exception